johnalison/WorkingPhilosophy/BookNotes/HowTheWorldReallyWorks.md

 - Steel dominates the look of modern civilization and enables its most fundamental functions.

-- Steel is nearly always the larges part of transportation equipment.
+- Steel is nearly always the largest part of transportation equipment.
 Jetliners are the major exception (aluminum alloys and composite fibers dominate)

 - Steel containers ship ~everything we own.